shritesh/webvm/README.md

-I think by creating a simple interface library like this, developers can add whatever features and methods desired using WebVM, which allows them to have a consistent means of interacting both with DOM nodes, diffing and event managmenet.
+I think by creating a simple interface library like this, developers can add whatever features and methods desired using WebVM, which allows them to have a consistent means of interacting both with DOM nodes, diffing and event management.

 WebVM goal is to be the sit in library that any project can include for this purpose, I plan to ensure it provides the following: